-Instead the new 9.7-inch iPad might take up the "budget" spot in Apple's tablet lineup.
 With that in mind, the rest of this article is predicated on the assumption that there will be an iPad mini 5, though that is no longer certain.

 The iPad mini 4 has plenty to recommend it, but in broad design terms it's actually pretty close to the very first iPad mini; it's been slimmed down and had various features added, but the two devices look largely the same.
 Can we expect a more radical redesign this time around - something like the jump from rounded-corner iPhone 3GS to the sharper-edged iPhone 4?

 It's possible, but we haven't yet heard anything to back up the theory that Apple is tearing up its old design manuals and starting from scratch.
 Early hints suggest that, as before, we could be looking at a more conservative redesign and gentle, less noticeable improvements.